shyamd/mkdocs-bibtex/README.md

 - `cite_style` - The way you place citations into text: "pandoc" for `[@myRef]` and "plain" for `@myRef`
 - `bib_command` - The command for your bibliography, defaults to `\bibliography`
 - `full_bib_command` - The command for your bibliography, defaults to `\full_bibliography`
+- `csl_file` - Bibtex CSL file to format the citation with, defaults to None, using a built in plain format instead

 ## Usage